Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

   ![Terraform APIM Calc API XML to JSON policy](../../assets/images/tf-module-4-add-base-transormation-policy.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the XML to JSON policy for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the XML to JSON policy for the Calc API operation.

 - Test the API and examine the response.
 Note that it's now JSON.